Configure a Static IPv4 Address

 The default IP address of Yeastar P-Series Software Edition is 192.168.5.150.
 According to your network environment, you may need to change the IP address to the same network segment of your local network.

 The following instructions assume that you need to use LAN port and WAN port of Yeastar P-Series Software Edition to connect different networks, so that LAN/WAN uplinks can carry different services through separate ports, optimizing the utilization of network bandwidth.
-The IP information is as below:
+The IP information is shown as below:

 LAN WAN